 Liz Garbus is the multi-award-winning director of celebrated documentaries, including the 2016 Oscar-nominated, Peabody-and-Emmy-winning What Happened, Miss Simone? and The Fourth Estate, which is up for an Emmy this year.

-Here’s her bio from her film company website:
+Here’s her bio from her film company website [The website is no longer available on the Internet]:

 Two-time Oscar Nominee, two-time Emmy Winner, Peabody Winner, Grammy Nominee, and DGA-Nominated director Liz Garbus is one of the most celebrated American documentary filmmakers working today.
 Garbus’ The Fourth Estate, a Showtime original, is nominated for a 2018 Emmy for Outstanding Documentary or Nonfiction Series.
 The docuseries follows New York Times reporters covering the Trump Presidency.
 What Happened, Miss Simone?, a Netflix original, was nominated for a 2016 Oscar for Best Documentary Feature, received a Peabody Award, and six Emmy nominations including Best Directing.
 It took home the Emmy Award for Best Documentary or Nonfiction Special.
 The film delves into the life of Nina Simone, drawing from more than 100 hours of never-before-heard audiotapes, rare concert footage, and archival interviews.